amberrrwang/amberrrwang.github.io/game-price-prediction-analysis.md

 permalink: /game-price-prediction-analysis/
 ---

-# Steam Applications Price Prediction
+# Game Price Prediction and Analysis

 ## Abstract
 This is a data science and analytics project that uses historical Steam application data to build and evaluate machine learning models that predict app prices.